-Section Value Domain Whitelist & BlackList Domain Blocking OFF / Blacklist / Whitelist (OFF is the default setting) Mode Blacklisting Enabling allows ALL websites EXCEPT those listed (very little restriction) Whitelisting Enabling blocks ALL websites EXCEPT those listed (the most restriction) Port Blocking Port Blocking Disabled / Enabled (Disabled is the default setting) Port Whitelist Enter the Starting Port and Ending Port number.
+Section Value Domain Whitelist & BlackList Domain Blocking OFF / Blacklist / Whitelist ( OFF is the default setting) Mode Blacklisting Enabling allows ALL websites EXCEPT those listed (very little restriction) Whitelisting Enabling blocks ALL websites EXCEPT those listed (the most restriction) Port Blocking Port Blocking Disabled / Enabled ( Disabled is the default setting) Whitelist Service With Port Blocking Enabled, this allows for certain essential services (Location Services, Emergency Services, and the Remote API) to stay whitelisted/active and not be blocked.
+Check the services that are to stay active.
+The whitelisted port is updated if the configured port for that service is changed.
+Port Whitelist Enter the Starting Port and Ending Port number.
 Select the applicable protocol (TCP & UDP or TCP only or UDP only) (TCP & UDP is the default setting) Data Usage System Data Usage Data limit in kB (1000 bytes), 0 means no data and -1 means Warning Threshold unlimited data.
 Setting data limits is for information purposes only.
 No data restrictions will occur by setting limits.
 Reset Day Enter the day of the month when usage should be reset, 0 means no reset